-Title PRINTED ELECTRONICS BREAKTHROUGH COULD LEAD TO FLEXIBLE ELECTRONICS REVOLUTION Degree of recognition International Media name/outlet University of Glasgow research online press Media type Web Country United Kingdom Date 13/08/18 Description Issued: Mon, 13 Aug 2018 08:42:00 BST
+Title PRINTED ELECTRONICS BREAKTHROUGH COULD LEAD TO FLEXIBLE ELECTRONICS REVOLUTION Degree of recognition International Media name/outlet University of Glasgow research online press Media type Web Country/Territory United Kingdom Date 13/08/18 Description Issued: Mon, 13 Aug 2018 08:42:00 BST

 A new form of electronics manufacturing which embeds silicon nanowires into flexible surfaces could lead to radical new forms of bendable electronics, scientists say.